nimious/myo/README.md

-Download and install the latest *MyoConnect* software from the Thalmic Labs download page, as well as the *Myo SDK for Mac* from the Thalmic Labs developer portal. io-myo currently expects the SDK's  Xcode framework to be installed in */Library/Frameworks/myo.framework*.
+Download and install the latest *MyoConnect* software from the Thalmic Labs download page, as well as the *Myo SDK for Mac* from the Thalmic Labs developer portal.
+This package currently expects the SDK's Xcode framework to be installed in */Library/Frameworks/myo.framework*.
 You can simply create a symbolic link to where you installed the SDK, for example:

 ```